All things are possible for one who believes – Mark 9:23

 A 50 minute maths lesson takes place daily for all pupils.
 At Waverley Abbey, our most able mathematicians are taught together in an ‘Express Set’ which may not necessarily be their regular class teacher.
 The remaining children in each year group are taught in ‘Parallel Sets’ of mixed ability by the rest of the teachers within that year group.
 All maths groups cover the statutory content as set out by the National Curriculum, it is the pace and learning style which differ.

-In our current Year 3, Year 5 & Year 6, we have an additional teacher who teaches maths to a smaller group of children from each year, following the same content and curriculum as the other classes.
+In our current Year 3, 4, 5 & 6, we have an additional teacher who teaches maths to a smaller group of children from their particular year group.

 Outisde of school, maths learning is supported through the use of MyMaths and Times Table Rock Stars.
 Homework is set through the MyMaths website and children are encouraged to practise their times tables several times weekly by using the Times Table Rock Stars website.